5 steps to emotional wellbeing

 Before I had children it was easier to do these things.
 But when it came to getting married and having children I didn’t have a routine to fall back on that would help restore my emotional wellbeing.

-When I had a period of crisis in my life I would have really benefitted from knowing how to calm myself, knowing how to self-calm.
+When I experienced a period of crisis in my life I would have really benefitted from knowing how to calm myself, understanding how to self-calm.
 It was through surviving that period of hardship and really going to work on myself that I started to understand what contributes towards my emotional wellbeing.
 And then, when I realised, too, how much our emotional wellbeing contributes to how we look and our sense of personal identity and personal style the penny dropped for me and I understood that emotional wellbeing is vitaly important.

 The Stylish Wellness Institute